surtr1st/the-sussy-image/README.md

 ## Issues

-The app was not perfect, the performance was a bit bad, and the options sometimes malfunctioned.
+The app was flawed, the performance was a bit bad, and the options sometimes malfunctioned.